md-ajij/NEXT.js-with-Typescript/README.md

 myFunc(10,5);
 ```
-# 3. Type of parameters of a Arrow function that return a sting
+# 4. Type of parameters of an Arrow function that return a sting

 ```